heow/compojure-cookies-example/README.md

     (POST "/" {params :params cookies :cookies} (process-form params cookies))

-It's because now that we want to manipulate cookies, we're a operating at slightly lower level which allows us to pass in the cookies so they can be read.
+Because we want to manipulate cookies we're a operating at slightly lower level which allows us to pass in the cookies so they can be read.

 #### Return Value ####